wAIfu-DEV/ProgrammerSocks/README.md

     // Send messages to server
     sock_send_text(&sock, "This is a test text frame");

-    // Check for new messages
+    // Check for new messages (non-blocking)
     while (!sock_poll(&sock))
     {
         // Check if we have new messages